 In private law children cases, Barbara is instructed in applications for specific issues/ prohibited steps orders, child arrangements (residence and contact), removal from the jurisdiction and relocation cases.
 She also acts in cases involving cross border issues involving the movement of children from international child abduction, including the unlawful removal from the jurisdiction of children in care.
 She regularly advises in family cases on issues concerning publicity and the media, representing both local authorities and individuals in high profile cases in applications for, and lifting of Reporting Restriction Orders.
 She provides guidance and advice to local authorities and others and acts in judicial review hearings in respect of decisions relating to local authority responsibilities towards children and families, and vulnerable / incapacitated adults.

 Barbara has advised and acted in cases involving issues of medical treatment, both in the family courts and the Court of Protection, including withdrawal of life sustaining medical treatment.
 She also undertakes other best interests / welfare, and financial and property applications in the Court of Protection.

-She has a specialist interest in cases involving surrogacy and assisted reproduction (including issues of parenthood and disputes following separation) particularly those with an international element.
+Barbara has a specialist interest in cases involving surrogacy and assisted reproduction (including issues of parenthood and disputes following separation) particularly those with an international element.
 In addition to advising and representing clients in court, she has lectured extensively on these issues in the UK and internationally and written a number of articles.
 She is a member of the International Academy of Family Lawyers Parentage Committee (surrogacy and assisted reproduction).